Did you know that you can also go directly from Secondary V to the University of Ottawa?

 Hi!
 If you’re on this page, you’ve decided on the program you want to study and you’re ready to apply.
 If you’re still undecided, please explore our programs or find out more about the uOttawa experience.

-You must have passed 12 CEGEP courses, including the prerequisites for your chosen program, but excluding Physical Education and make-up courses.
+You must have passed 12 CEGEP courses, including the prerequisites for your chosen program, but excluding make-up courses.

-Your admission average is based on all your completed CEGEP courses, including failed courses, but excluding Physical Education and make-up courses.
+Your admission average is based on all your completed CEGEP courses, including failed courses, but excluding make-up courses.

 Before applying, make sure you meet the admission requirements.